Telos-Project/Telos-Server/README.md

 ## 2 - Contents

-### 2.1 - Content
+### 2.1 - Telos Folder

-Telos Server shall source its content and endpoints from a folder on disk, which by default shall be called "telos", and shall be stored in the same directory the server process runs from.
+Telos Server shall source its content and endpoints from a Telos folder, stored on disk, which by default shall be called "telos", and shall be stored in the same directory the server process runs from.

 File names in the telos folder shall have their names segmented into chunks by periods, with the first chunk specifying the name of the file, the last chunk specifying the extension, and each